 The second chord that you need to learn is a D2 chord.
 Place your 1st finger on the 2nd fret of the 3rd string and your 3rd finger on the 3rd fret of the 2nd string.
 Again, make sure your fingers are right behind the frets, that you are coming down right on the very tips of your fingers, and that your fingers are not brushing up against the neighboring strings.
 The diagram for this D2 chord is on this page.
 Strum each string slowly to make sure the chord is clean and clear.

 If you are having trouble making these chords clean and clear you can try pulling your elbow closer into your body.
 This can put your hand in a better position to reach the notes.
 You might also want to try using the classical method for holding the guitar with a footstool, or standing/sitting with a strap.
 This will bring the guitar up higher and put it in a better position for reaching the notes too.

-The next tip is to visualize the chord your are moving to.
+Chord Changing Tip #2: The next tip is to visualize the chord you are moving to.
 Think about what that next chord looks like and feels like and then move to it.
 You will also want to think ahead and anticipate the next chord so that it doesn’t take you by surprise.

-If that was easy you might wan to try some quarter note strumming.
+If that was easy you might want to try some quarter note strumming.
 To do this just strum on each number as you count.
 You can use all downstrokes or alternating down and upstrokes.
-For a more challenging eighth note strumming pattern you can check out the video.
-Feel free to pull up the original song and play along.
-That’s it, you are playing real music!